numba/numba/docs/src/ufuncs.rst

                         contiguous buffers (small enough presumably to fit in cache) and then executes the code on those chunks.

-                        **Note:** StreamVectorize is still in experimental stages.
+                        ..
+NOTE:: StreamVectorize is still in experimental stages.
 Computation speeds may vary.

                         **Usage:**